 Software - Finding the right software solution to capture and save text messages in a government agency can be a challenge.
 One of the most robust and cost-effective solutions currently available is Decipher TextMessage, a desktop program that runs on any Windows or Mac computer.
 The software is a already a proven solution used by many federal and state agencies to save iPhone text messages within the workplace.
 Decipher TextMessage can be implemented as a stand-alone solution or alongside any enterprise mobile device management system that is already in place in a government office.
 When deployed, IT department heads can choose to either include the software as part of their desktop image or simply roll it out to specific employees or individuals.

-Benefits of using Decipher TextMessage to save text messages in any government agency
+Benefits of using Decipher TextMessage to print and save text messages in any government agency

 Privacy - Only the user or organization running the software has access to text messages or SMS data saved with the program.
 Nothing is stored on servers or in the cloud.
 The government department running the software controls all their iOS text message data.